RHIT-southfej/csse290-ai/ClassMaterials/Week1/README.md

 own or homework from some past course.
 It's best if you can still run the code.

+To produce the document you submit, just cut and space either screenshots or code into a word doc or similar.

 ## Step 1: Try the autocompletion

 Go to some random file or class and begin writing a function with a